The Back-to-School Assignment for Parents of Special Needs Kids

 1. Read the IEP.
 I know that sounds totally obvious, but many parents over rely on their understanding of what happened at the IEP meeting rather than the document.
 Like special education attorney Timothy Adams says, “Read it like a love letter and go over each and every sentence.”
 Remember, an IEP is a legally binding document.

 2. Photocopy the IEP document and go over it with a highlighter.
 Make a list of anything ambiguous.
 Example: You recall the principal at the IEP meeting saying that your child would have a 1:1 aide but it is not in the services listing.
 Write a letter or email to the special ed director (or your child’s case manager) asking for clarification.
-See www.aboutautismlaw.com for sample letters.
+See here for sample letters.
 Hopefully, you electronically recorded the IEP meeting so that you can transcribe the principal’s statement to include in your letter.
 (Your right to audio record IEP meetings varies by state.
-See your state code of education or seek guidance from your state’s Protection & Advocacy agency.)
+See Wrightslaw to learn about recording IEP meetings: http://www.wrightslaw.com/blog/tape-recording-iep-meetings-what-does-the-law-say/ )

 3. Be sure that you understand how your child’s progress is being measured.
 Will data be taken on a daily basis?
 Are notes taken at every therapy session?
 How and when will you be provided with that information?
 Ongoing reports about your child’s progress are critical for parents to fully participate in their child’s education.
 For some kids, that might mean a daily log that is sent home in the child’s backpack or a communication log in the classroom that parents can read daily.